 In this article, you'll take a look at some small e-commerce, retail and D2C brands with inspiring packaging, that can help get your creative juices flowing.

-Jewellery brand Concrete Jungle doesn't hold back with their packaging.
+Jewellery brand Concrete Jungle doesn't hold back with its packaging.

 Take a look at our unboxing video below to check it out up close: